 In late February 2008, I created bibliographic listing of some relevant articles on the topic of radiation health benefits and radiation hormesis and posted it to this site as a separate Bibliography on Radiation Hormesis page; it is far longer than the brief list which appears above, but is nonetheless rather brief in light of the tremendous number of articles actually available in the field.

-Here is information on some email list groups which I operate and which cover these fields or related fields.
+Here is information on an email list group which I operate and which cover these fields or related fields.

 How to Join

-If you are interested in joining this list group, you may visiting the list group home page at Yahoo Groups at:
+If you are interested in joining this list group, you may do so by visiting the list group home page and clicking "Join" at:

 Enjoy!
-I hope to see you on the list groups!
+I hope to see you on the list group!

 A Few Words About the Author of this Site